baseballhackday/baseballhackday.github.io/README.md

 npm run deploy
 ```

-Needs to be run in order for the update to show up.
-The build content `public` is copied over to `main` branch.
+The build content `public` is copied over to `main` branch, then pushed.

 ## Google fonts